Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Position Control

 \subsection{Distance-coupled Homing Results}

-We now validate the response of the distance-coupled controller \eqref{eq:distance_coupled_control} with varying degrees of noise in the measurement terms.
+We now validate the response of the distance-coupled controller \eqref{eq:distance-coupled_control} with varying degrees of noise in the measurement terms and different angles $\theta$ between $\mbb{A}$ and $\mbb{W}$.
 The claims made on the regions of attraction defined in \eqref{eq:region_of_attraction_homing} will also be demonstrated.
-Note that the control coefficients are defined as $C = \alpha \I : \alpha = -5$ in all cases.
+Note that the control coefficients are defined as $C = \alpha \I$ where $\alpha = -5$.